Nutrition volunteer Khin Khin Htwe is supporting women in her community to provide their children with healthy, nourishing food.

 The next generation

-Jessimay is a member of her school WASH team, and like her mother, is sharing her knowledge widely.
+Jessimay is a member of her school water and sanitation (WASH) team, and like her mother, is sharing her knowledge widely.
 The group regularly perform handwashing demonstrations at school and sing a song that helps children to wash their hands correctly.

 “While I’ve been a member of the school WASH team I’ve learnt when we should wash our hands each day.
 We need to wash them before and after eating and after using the toilet.
 The best part about being in the WASH team is being able to share my knowledge with my friends,” she said.

-Plan International’s Nutrition/WASH program is currently working in 7 communities in Taungup, Rakhine State with support from Plan International Germany.
+Plan International Myanmar’s Nutrition and WASH programme is currently working in 7 communities in Taungup, Rakhine State with support from Plan International Germany.